xiaohai0520/Algorithm/huahua/readme.md

 ### List3
 #### 53. Maximum Subarray
 Dp easy to solve, divide and conquer, split from middle, and get the left continous and right contious largest, compare with maxleft and right max.
+#### 121. Best Time to Buy and Sell Stock
+dp  always save the maxprofit, and find the minvalue use the price to minus the min to compare the max value.
+### List4
+#### 198. House Robber
+dp, the dp i-1 or dp[i-2] + nums[i] larger.
+#### 213. House Robber II
+just two dp without first or last , compare to get the larger.

+#### 309. Best Time to Buy and Sell Stock with Cooldown
+Hard question three conditions, sold hold and rest, find the relationship between both of them.